Bambee26/44671_streaming-01/README.md

 With your repo folder open in VS Code:

 1. Click util_about.py.
-1. If VS Code prompts, install the recommended Python extension.
-1. Check the Python Interpreter: On the bottom-left status bar, you might see a version of Python indicated (e.g., Python 3.12.x).
-1. If not, click on the bottom status bar where it should show the Python version or might say "Select Python Interpreter".
-1. From the dropdown, choose your default Python version.

 Use the terminal and the python command to execute the Python script.

 1. Use your VS Code terminal window from above or open a new terminal window (View / Terminal) in VS Code.

-Important:

-- If Mac/Linux, change `python` to `python3` in the commands below.
-- In Windows, you might try `py` instead of `python`.

 ```shell
 python util_about.py